-PA allocation will depend on acuity and size of Trust, complexity of work.
+\ PA allocation will depend on acuity and size of Trust, complexity of work.
 Some MDTs e.g. neurosurgery, may require more discussion than others and require more time.
+Diary exercises may be helpful in deciding what PA allocations are appropriate.